teambcon/BCON-Game/README.md

 ## Overview

 Within this repo is the implementation of Skee-Ball, one of the BCON RFID Arcade games.
-However, this repo makes it incredonly easy to extend the project and add more games.
+However, this repo makes it incredibly easy to extend the project and add more games.

 The project is built against the [Qt Open Source](https://qt.io) framework, making it easily portable across platforms.